-Ship visitors need a few basics before they begin visiting, including a valid TWIC card and some basic safety equipment.
-Before your first visit, we also ask new ship visitors to complete a basic course on seafarers welfare and safety and to complete a background check.
 When you are a new ship visitor, a seasoned member of the Center will accompany you on your first few visits.
-Once you are comfortable navigating visits, we will schedule you for regular visits based on your availability.
+Once you are comfortable navigating visits, we can schedule you for regular visits based on your availability.

 Obtain a TWIC card: https://universalenroll.dhs.gov/programs/twic

 Complete some basic ship visitor training: This has been created and is offered by the Merchant Navy Welfare Board.
-It is a good, basic overview and should be completed before your first ship visit. http://shipwelfarevisitor.com.
-Contact us for log-in information (firstname.lastname@example.org).
+Contact us at email@example.com for log-in information.

-If you plan to drive one of the vehicles, complete a background check and provide a copy of your current driver's license to the Center (email/text is fine). (firstname.lastname@example.org)
+If you plan to drive one of the vehicles, complete a background check and provide a copy of your current driver's license to the Center. (firstname.lastname@example.org)